Thank you for contacting

 Earlier Tax Relief Expanded Statewide

 In earlier disasters, relief was often limited to a handful of counties.
-This year’s storms forced a different approach.
-The IRS said the 2024 package expands on earlier tax relief provided for Hurricanes Debby and Helene, delivering disaster tax relief statewide.
-By suspending penalties and realigning tax payment deadlines, officials aimed to prevent additional financial damage from bureaucracy on top of physical losses.
+The 2024 storms prompted a broader approach, with the IRS building on earlier relief provided for prior hurricane events and extending measures statewide.
+By suspending penalties and realigning tax payment deadlines, officials aimed to prevent additional financial damage from administrative burdens on top of physical losses.

 FEMA Disaster Declarations and Casualty Losses